XarkaOfMahrak/Lottery/README.md

 # Lottery
-Small website to run a Tipeee lottery
+Small website to run a Tipeee lottery (WIP)